TuftsBCB/RegDiffusion/docs/downstream_with_pyscenic.md

-# Integrating RegDiffusion with SCENIC for Downstream GRN Analysis
+# Fast SCENIC GRN Analysis with RegDiffusion

-Author: Nicky Jin
-Edited by: Hao
+Author: Nicky-Jin, edited by Hao

-This tutorial demonstrates how to integrate GRN inference results from RegDiffusion into the SCENIC pipeline for downstream gene regulatory network (GRN) analysis.
+This tutorial demonstrates how to integrate GRN inference results from RegDiffusion into the SCENIC pipeline (Aibar 2017) for downstream gene regulatory network (GRN) analysis.
 In this workflow, RegDiffusion replaces GRNBoost2 (or GENIE3) by providing a much faster method to generate the adjacency matrix of the regulatory network.
 We then use PySCENIC's pruning, cell scoring, and downstream visualization tools on the output of RegDiffusion.

 ## Introduction

-SCENIC (https://github.com/aertslab/pySCENIC) is a widely used pipeline for inferring and analyzing GRNs in single-cell transcriptomics.
+SCENIC (Aibar 2017) is a widely used pipeline for inferring and analyzing GRNs in single-cell transcriptomics.
 Typically, its workflow consists of the following stages:

 - **GRN inference**: Done by GRNBoost2 or GENIE3.
 - **Pruning**: Refines co-expression modules using cisTarget to retain genes with TF-binding motifs.
 - **Cell Scoring**: Quantifies TF activity in individual cells via AUCell, a score measuring the activity of regulons.
 - **Clustering and Visualization**: The AUCell scores could be used as features to do dimension reduction and cell type identification.

-One limitation with the default SCENIC pipeline is that the matrix calculation step with GRNBoost2 and GENIE3 is computationally intensive, especially on large datasets.
+One limitation with the default SCENIC pipeline is that the matrix calculation step with GRNBoost2 and GENIE3 is computationally intensive.
+Today, As the sizes of single-cell datasets continue to grow, running the SCENIC pipeline with default settings is becoming increasingly challenging.
 RegDiffusion offers a fast alternative with a deep-learning based denoising diffusion structural equation model (SEM), which can seamlessly replace the output from GRNBoost2/GENIE3.

 ## Prerequisites and Data Preparation

-`pyscenic` has some version conflicts with the latest packages.
+`pyscenic` has some version conflicts with the latest packages and it may trigger some runtime error when performing specific tasks.
 We recommend setting up a separate conda environement to hold it.
 The following versions on the dependencies work well for us today (2025.3).

 ```
 >>> conda create -y -n pyscenic-env python=3.10